Ivanlizardo/WD-Seatwork-1/readme.md

 ### Key Components

-- Single Page Website
+- Multi Page Website
-- Parallax transition
+- Hover effects
+- Main page and website#5 is responsive
+- Have icons for navigationg each website
-- Transactional
+- Scroll animation (website#4)

 ### Technology